vkbo/novelWriter/docs/source/int_introduction.rst

    keywords.

 **Get an overview of your plot elements**
-   In the :guilabel:`Outline` tab on the main window you can see an outline of all the chapter and scene sections of your project.
+   In the :guilabel:`Outline View` on the main window you can see an outline of all the chapters, scenes, and sections of your project.
 If they have any references in them, these are listed in columns.
 You can also add a synopsis to each document, which can be listed here.
 You have the option to add or remove columns of information from the outline.
-A subset of the outline information is also available in the :guilabel:`Novel` tab under the main project tree.
+A subset of the outline information is also available in the :guilabel:`Novel View` as a replacement for the main project tree.

 **Building your manuscript**
    Whether you want to compile a manuscript, or export all your notes, or generate an outline of